The History of the International Research-to-Practice Conference „Early Childhood Care and Education“

 From year to year, the conference gathers more and more leading specialists from throughout Russia.
 International presence increases too: over the years of its existence, the number of participating countries has increased up to 35.

 Every year the Directorate chooses one Partner Country of the Conference.
 This country becomes wide represented during the Conference, the delegates from the country give detailed reports on the situation in Preschool education in their country and share the experience in the field with the experts and scientific societies from other countries.
-We sincerely thank our past Partner-Countries: Germany (2013), Sweden (2015), China (2016), USA (2017).
+We sincerely thank our past Partner-Countries: Germany (2013), Sweden (2015), China (2016), USA (2017), South Africa and Indonesia (2018).

 Official languages of the conference are English and Russian.
 All events at the conference are provided with simultaneous interpreting.